xOviwyRx/django-recipebook/README.md

 # Recipe Book

 Recipe Book with filtering on recipe's and ingredient's name.
 The project executes inside docker container.
+PostgreSQL is used as a database.

 ## Docker usage